randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 [Times are written in 24 hours almost everywhere](https://en.wikipedia.org/wiki/24-hour_clock), with regional differences in spoken time.
 In many places time is _spoken in 12 hours_, but written in 24 hours.
 The United States [retains the use of 12-hour time, even in writing](https://en.wikipedia.org/wiki/12-hour_clock).
 Only a handful of other countries still use 12-hour time in writing, including India.

 Most extant cultures write dates in order of significance, with regional differences in endianness.
-[Essentially, all-numeric dates and times are unambiguous everywhere](https://en.wikipedia.org/wiki/Date_format_by_country) (except of course the United States).
+[Essentially, all-numeric dates and times are unambiguous everywhere](https://en.wikipedia.org/wiki/Date_format_by_country) (except, of course, the United States).
 [The U.S. uses an arbitrary all-numeric date ordering that so defies logic, it is mostly alone in the world](https://en.wikipedia.org/wiki/Date_and_time_notation_in_the_United_States).
+Long-form dates are formatted differently by locale, even within the same language.

 <figure>